GoDev87/native-mac-rpgm/README.md

 The arguments are:

-1. The directory containing `www/index.html`.
+1. The deployment directory in either supported layout.
 It defaults to the directory containing the script.
 2. The destination `.app` path.
 It defaults to
    `<game directory>/<APP_NAME> (Mac).app`.